mearlboro/Synch.Live/ansible/README.md

         ansible-playbook reboot.yml -f 10 --tags reboot

+To only run ansible for the `observer` (note the comma at the end)

+        ansible-playbook install_software.yml -i observer,

 # Commanding the fleet

 To copy off the latest Python files used to control the leds/run the experiment